saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 date:   2016-05-15 09:00:00
 categories: [tcp/ip, tutorial, c programming, ip, networking, linux]
 permalink: lets-code-tcp-ip-stack-3-tcp-handshake/
 description: "Now that our userspace TCP/IP stack has minimal implementations for Ethernet and IPv4, it is time to look into the dreaded Transmission Control Protocol (TCP).
-Operating on the fourth OSI networking layer, transport, TCP is responsible for repairing erroneous connections and faults in packet delivery.
-Indeed, TCP is the workhorse of the Internet, providing reliable communications in virtually all computer networking today."
+Operating on the fourth OSI networking layer, transport, TCP is responsible for repairing erroneous connections and faults in packet delivery."
 ---

 Now that our userspace TCP/IP stack has minimal implementations for Ethernet and IPv4, it is time to look into the dreaded Transmission Control Protocol (TCP).